whtevn/one-track/README.md

 // step 1: translate args to a method your validation function will understand.
 //         in this case we are returning the user id and auth sent in the header
-//         followed by the rest of the arguments in the appropriate order function authentication_arguments(headers, ...args){
+//         followed by the rest of the arguments in the appropriate order function authentication_arguments(params, headers, ...args){
-  return [headers.user_id, headers.authorization, headers, ...args]
+  return [headers.user_id, headers.authorization, params, headers, ...args]
 }

 // step 2: validate the user and return the remaining arguments